 - Rakuten Institute of Technology

 Yes.
 There are plenty of opportunities only for young people, for example, working part-time or joining circle activities.
 You don’t have to worry about the schedule of the laboratory; we democratically arrange a date and a time that fits for every participant.
 You can also work as a teaching assistant (TA) or a research assistant (RA) in the laboratory.

 Yes.
 You can participate in an internship as long as it does not hinder your graduation/completion of the study.
 Joining as an intern gives you an excellent opportunity to have real experience in a company as well as to try your wings.
 We hope you will receive positive feedback from the company of your internship with some words of praise: “We are so glad that you came as an intern,” or “Please join us after graduation.”
 It’s possible to ask the professor to introduce a company for your internship.

 Can I go abroad to study?

 Yes.
-Once you start working as a member of society, your chances of going abroad for a long time will decrease.
 There are various programs and scholarships to support overseas study at university, so we encourage you to make use of them.